Emad-H/Physical-Verification-using-SKY130/README.md

 ### Series/Parallel Combining

-Netgen does not completely simplify or reduce networks dwon to the bare minimum, since its goal is to match networks not simplify them.
+Netgen does not completely simplify or reduce networks down to the bare minimum, since its goal is to match networks not simplify them.
 It just tries to simplify one network till it matches the other network, and no more.

 The most common use of series/parallel combining is the case mentioned earlier, where the total width of the device has been split up to form multiple devices.
 This is common for high valued resistors.